-Preference of Domestic Products: The Buy American Statute requirements establish a preference for the acquisition of domestic end products over foreign products.
+Preference for Domestic Products: The Buy American Statute requirements establish a preference for the acquisition of domestic end products over foreign products.
 The choice is implemented by adding, solely for evaluation purposes, a specified percentage premium to the price of foreign end products if there is an offer of a domestic end product that is not otherwise lowest-priced.
-See How Does the President’s View on Buy American Act and Buy America Impact Government Contractors?

 For civilian agency procurements, the price adjustment under the Buy American Act is either 6 or 12 percent.
 For DOD procurements, the price adjustment is 50 percent.
 DFARS 225.105.
 If the price of the domestic offer remains higher than the price of the foreign offer after applying the evaluation preference, the price of the local offer is deemed to be unreasonably high, and an award is made to the foreign offer.
 FAR Part 25.103(c), 25.105(c); DFARS 225.103(c), 225.502(c)(ii)(E)(2), DFARS 252.225 7001.
 See information about buy American exemptions.

-Under the FAR Buy American Act, the price of the foreign offer, inclusive of duty, is increased by 6 percent if the lowest domestic offer is from a large business concern, and by 12 percent if the lowest domestic offer is from a small business concern.
+Under the Buy American Act FAR requirements, the price of the foreign offer, inclusive of duty, is increased by 6 percent if the lowest domestic offer is from a large business concern, and by 12 percent if the lowest domestic offer is from a small business concern.
 See FAR Part 25.105(b).